Svedberg

-In chemistry, a Svedberg unit or svedberg (symbol S, sometimes Sv (Note: There is an SI unit with the same Sv abbreviation, the sievert.)) is a non-SI metric unit for sedimentation coefficients.
+In chemistry, a Svedberg unit or svedberg (symbol S, sometimes Sv (Note: Sv is also used by the SI unit sievert and the non-SI unit sverdrup.)) is a non-SI metric unit for sedimentation coefficients.
 The Svedberg unit offers a measure of a particle's size indirectly based on its sedimentation rate under acceleration (i.e. how fast a particle of given size and shape settles out of suspension).
 The svedberg is a measure of time, defined as exactly 10^{−13} seconds (100 fs).

 For biological macromolecules like ribosomes, the sedimentation rate is typically measured as the rate of travel in a centrifuge tube subjected to high g-force.

 The svedberg (S) is distinct from the SI unit sievert or the non-SI unit sverdrup, which also use the symbol Sv, and to the SI unit Siemens which uses the symbol S too.

 Naming

 The unit is named after the Swedish chemist Theodor Svedberg (1884–1971), winner of the 1926 Nobel Prize in chemistry for his work on disperse systems, colloids and his invention of the ultracentrifuge.